Approval workflows are an integral part of controlling spend and help you ensure that the right people are reviewing a spend request.

 Cost centre owner

 Cost centre owners are defined via the specific cost centre.
-A cost centre can have one primary owner and a number of co-owners however co-owners are not used at all by the approval logic when it comes to the 'cost center owner' role.
+A cost centre can have one primary owner and a number of co-owners however co-owners are not used at all by the approval logic when it comes to the 'cost centre owner' role.

 Reporting manager